-Subscribers on the Start Unlimited plan will always have low priority during periods of network congestion.
+Subscribers on the 5G Start plan will always have low priority during periods of network congestion.
 As a result, these subscribers may experience slow data speeds when the network is busy.
-Subscribers on the Do More Unlimited plan receive 50GB of what Verizon calls “Premium Data” each month.
+Subscribers on the 5G Do More plan receive 50GB of what Verizon calls “Premium Data” each month.
 Subscribers that have not used up all of their premium data won’t experience reduced speeds relative to other users on the network during periods of congestion.

 In most areas, serious network congestion is fairly rare.
 However, it can be frustrating for low-priority subscribers to use the internet during periods of congestion.
 Subscribers who value having the best connection at all times can benefit from the Premium Data allotment.

 Verizon’s 5G Do More plan includes 15GB of regular-speed hotspot data.
 Verizon’s 5G Start plan comes with a more modest 5GB per month.

 On either plan, subscribers who run out of their regular-speed data can use additional hotspot data at a reduced speed of 600Kbps.

 The 5G Do More plan allows subscribers to get 50% off a Verizon tablet, smartwatch, HumX, or Jetpack (hotspot device) data plan.
 This perk is worth something if you take advantage of it but meaningless for most subscribers.

 The 5G Do More plan also comes with 600GB of storage on Verizon Cloud.
 However, in my opinion, Verizon Cloud is nearly useless for most people.
 Apple (iOS) and Google (Android) already have good backup solutions.